Shadow-bro/C/README.md

 }

-9. Write a program to sort the given n- elements using insertion sort.
+9  Write a program to sort the given n- elements using insertion sort.

-#include<stdio.h>
+#include stdio.h

-#include<conio.h>
+#include conio.h

 void insertionsort(int a[],int n);